 Such excitement and publicity opportunities attracted car manufacturers from all over the world.
 In 1986, at the peak of the Golden Era, no less than ten were running cars in the top B/12 class, albeit with varied levels of financial and technical involvement.
 For 1987, this number was expected to be more than fifteen.

-Detailed info on my works teams can be found by CLICKING HERE! (section under construction)
+Detailed info on many works teams can be found by CLICKING HERE! (section under construction)

 In Group B, the madness did not stop with just the cars.
 Did you know that Audi had once planned on using a similar method that the military uses to refuel planes in mid-flight?
 Indeed, for the lengthy Safari Rally in Africa, they started to devise a special plane whom would meet with the quattro in a straight and smooth section.
 The co-driver would extend a special perch to connect the fuel systems and refuel the car without stopping.
 I’m not sure how far they got into the idea but I’m sure that the FISA wouldn’t have allowed it for long!